 Consider buying a premium template to ensure a seamless shopping experience and beautiful aesthetics.
-For instance, you will want to have a top-level email marketing plugin to be able to send out cart abandonment emails as well as the functionality to generate discount or coupon codes.
+For instance, you will want to have a top-level email marketing plugin to be able to send out cart abandonment emails as well as the functionality to generate discounts or coupon codes.
 While it costs you today, great design will certainly pay off in the future.

-Step 4: select a print provider.
+Step 4: Select a print provider.

-The POD plugin you decide to integrate will be your printing partner that fulfils all incoming POD orders.
+The POD plugin you decide to integrate will be your printing partner that fulfills all incoming POD orders.
 The importance of choosing a reliable partner cannot be overstated – this is what your reputation depends on.

-Printify can easily integrate with Shopify, WordPress
+Printify can easily integrate with Shopify, WordPress,

 Share the article